-Warm up together and technical exercises.
-Demonstrations by your tutor and/or sample recordings.
-Solo performances with developmental feedback from your tutor and peers.
+Vocal warm up together and technical exercises.
+Demonstrations by your tutor and accompanist and/or sample recordings.
+Solo performances with constructive criticism from your tutor and classmates.
 Sharing ideas and good practice.

 Are there any other costs?
 Is there anything I need to bring?

-The tutor will provide songs for study, but in order to meet your own expectations you are encouraged to supply songs of your own choice.
-You will therefore need occasionally to buy or acquire music/charts.
+The tutor will provide songs for study, and you are expected to bring songs of your own choice.
+You may therefore need to buy or acquire sheet music.